 Community Public Safety Academy

-Applications for the 2018 WCSO Community Academy are now accepted through September 14.
-Classes occur October 17 - November 14.
-The academy is limited to 30 students, so register fast.
-We look forward to meeting you!
+Applications for the 2019 WCSO Community Academy will be accepted September 1-30.
+Classes occur October 9 - November 6.
+The academy is limited to 30 students, so register fast!

 What is the Community Academy?

 The WCSO Community Academy is a rare and unique opportunity to learn about law enforcement and how we work to keep our neighborhoods safe.
-In just one month, students receive 30 hours of training over six sessions that consists of classroom and hands-on instruction.
-This is a very engaging program with ample amounts of time for Q+A sessions, conversations and activities.
+In just one month, students receive 30 hours of training over seven sessions that consists of classroom and hands-on instruction.
+This is a very engaging program with ample amounts of time for Q&A sessions, conversations and activities.

 Classroom instruction will cover a variety of teams and topics, including the K-9 Unit, Mental Health Response Team, Violent Crimes Unit, Crisis Negotiation Unit and more.
 Students will be given exclusive tours of the jail, dispatch center and other public safety facilities.
 Don't miss this opportunity to learn about what we do in our community every day!